mirror/boost/boost/libs/parameter/doc/index.rst

    program must have the same definition in all translation units (object files) that make up a program.

-.. [#msvc_keyword] Microsoft Visual C++ 7.0 and Earlier have bugs that makes the syntax for declaring keywords a bit more verbose.
+.. [#msvc_keyword] GCC 2.95.x and Microsoft Visual C++ 6.x and 7.0
-   This syntax will also work on all other known compilers.
+   have bugs that makes the syntax for declaring keywords a bit more verbose.
+This syntax works on all supported compilers, including the out-of-date compilers just mentioned:

    .. parsed-literal::

-    namespace // unnamed
+    namespace graphs { namespace // unnamed
     {
       using namespace boost::parameter;